-This is one of the most important subjects I discuss with my Clients as their financial planner and retirement planner.
-Before recommending any course of action as to whether Long-Term Care (LTC) is appropriate, I always run a comprehensive insurance-needs analysis with the goal of determining the right amount of coverage needed, if any, before exploring any policy options.
+This is one of the most important subjects I discuss with my Clients as their fiduciary advisor.
+Before recommending any course of action as to whether Long-Term Care insurance is appropriate, I always run a comprehensive insurance-needs analysis with the goal of determining the right amount of coverage needed, if any, before exploring any policy options.
+The last thing that anyone wants to do, other than being completely ill-prepared for the expenses related to Long-Term Care insurance coverage, is to over-insure.
+It defeats the whole purpose.

-LTC serves to support personal care necessities.
-In addition to medical care, LTC provides assistance with the basic personal tasks of everyday life, or Activities of Daily Living (ADLs), including:
+Long-Term Care insurance serves to support personal care necessities.
+In addition to medical care, Long-Term Care insurance provides assistance with the basic personal tasks of everyday life, or Activities of Daily Living (ADLs), including:

 - Using the toilet